The Thrive Approach is underpinned by child development theory in order to optimise children and young people’s social and emotional development.

-The Thrive developmental model explains how children change and grow throughout childhood and adolescence.
+The Thrive developmental model explains how children and young people change and grow throughout childhood and adolescence.

 The Thrive Approach uses this model to focus on how to support healthy social, emotional and cognitive development as the young person grows.
 The model also provides a lens through which to look at and interpret behaviour and determine how best to respond.